-Details Job Retention (JR) Description of the component Nevada's job retention services are designed to help achieve satisfactory performance, retain employment and to increase earnings over time.
-Job retention services will be supported for the first 30 days after becoming employed through the SNAPET Program with approved support services such as transportation, work clothes, tools, test fees, licensing fees, work cards, etc. It is the intent of the Division to provide job retention services for 30 days to assist all SNAPET participants who obtain employment while in the program to assist them with allowable needs to be successful in the new employment opportunity.
+Details Job Retention (JR) Description of the component The job retention services are designed to help achieve satisfactory performance, retain employment and to increase earnings over time.
+Job retention services will be supported for the first 60 days after becoming employed through the SNAPET Program with approved support services such as transportation, work clothes, tools, test fees, licensing fees, work cards, etc. It is the intent of the Division to provide job retention services for 60 days to assist all SNAPET participants who obtain employment while in the program to assist them with allowable needs to be successful in the new employment opportunity.

 SNAPET case managers review the SEP and update the SEP to the new SNAPET component.
-The SNAPET case manager will attempt to contact the participant every two weeks which includes check-ins to ensure the individual is engaged in the activity and receiving support services necessary to participate in the program.
+The third-party providers will update the SNAPET Employment Plan as agreed upon with the State of Nevada.
+The SNAPET/provider case manager will attempt to contact the participant every two weeks which includes check-ins to ensure the individual is engaged in the activity and receiving support services necessary to participate in the program.
 Target population Voluntary Participants Criteria for participation Employment must have been obtained while participating in SNAPET.
 Geographic area SNAP recipients will be allowed to volunteer in all geographic areas.
 Statewide operation enables SNAP recipients in rural Nevada to utilize the SNAPET services.
 In rural areas staff may be responsible for both the eligibility and employment program functions.
 In larger geographical areas, some staff members are dedicated to the employment program.

-E&T providers DWSS

-Projected annual participation 80
+E&T providers DWSS Projected annual participation 135 Estimated annual component costs \$159,349

-Estimated annual \$157,406

-component costs